Glyxambi (Empagliflozin And Linagliptin)

 Drug Class

-SGLT2 inhibitor and DPP-4 inhibitor combination
+SGLT2 inhibitors and DPP-4 inhibitors

 Used For